Karrueche Tran, Chris Brown To Head Back To Court Over Restraining Order

-Karrueche Tran are headed into a court room this week, with Tran hoping to convince a judge to issue a permanent restraining order against her ex-boyfriend, whom she claims has threatened to kill her.
+Karrueche Tran is headed into a courtroom this week, with Tran hoping to convince a judge to issue a permanent restraining order against her ex-boyfriend, whom she claims has threatened to kill her.

 As Page Six reports, Tran already has a restraining order in effect against Brown — it requires him to be 100 yards from her, her mother and her brother at all times – but she’s been trying to get it extended.
 Doing that requires hand-delivering it to the “Forever” singer.
 And Brown has proved elusive; three times, Karrueche has tried to deliver the order, and three times, Brown has dodged her.